MicrosoftDocs/azure-devops-docs/docs/test/load-test/index.md

 [!INCLUDE [version-header-devops-services](../_shared/version-header-devops-services.md)]

-Load test your app with hundreds of thousands of users using Azure DevOps.
+Load test your app with hundreds of thousands of users using Azure DevOps Test Plans.

 ## 5-Minute Quickstarts